Lexogen-Tools/SIRVsuite/README.md

 <p align="center"><img src="./docs/output_preview/coverage_preview.png" width=1280></p>

-The spike-in coverage can also be inspected interactively, by loading the measured coverage (stored in bigwig (.bw) format) in a genome browser (e.g. the IGV browser).
-For more info please refer to http://genome.ucsc.edu/goldenPath/help/bigWig.html and http://software.broadinstitute.org/software/igv/UserGuide.
+The spike-in coverage can also be inspected interactively, by loading the measured coverage (stored in <a href=http://genome.ucsc.edu/goldenPath/help/bigWig.html>bigwig</a> (.bw) format) in a genome browser (e.g. the <a href=http://software.broadinstitute.org/software/igv/UserGuide>IGV</a> browser).

 **ERCC correlation module**

 The module processes transcript or gene counts and input concentration of ERCCs.
 It creates two types of output:

-- correlation table
+- correlation/ERCC_correlation.tsv: correlation table
-- correlation plot
+- correlation/SAMPLE_NAME/ERCC_correlation.png: correlation plot

 The correlation table consist of Pearson correlation R values between true and measured ERCC concentrations.
 The measured ERCC concentrations are obtained from https://assets.thermofisher.com/TFS-Assets/LSG/manuals/cms_095046.txt.
 The correlation plot, generated by the ERCC correlation module, is a scatterplot showing the true concentration of the ERCCs on the x-axis and the measured concentration on the y-axis concentration.
 An example of such a correlation plot is given below.